chaithrareddy47/Namaste-Javascript-Akshay-saini/Chapter-07-Scope-Chain/README.md

 console.log(z);// here we will get error

 # Scope
-  - scope means a region or area in code where particualr varibale and function can be accessed
+  - scope means a region or area in code where particular variable and function can be accessed

-  ## there are 2 aspects in the scope
+  ## There are 2 aspects in the scope
      1. what is the scope of any variable
-     2. is any particular varible is insdie the  scope of another one
+     2. is any particular variable is inside the  scope of another one

-  ## scope is directly dependent on lexical environment
+  ## Scope is directly dependent on the lexical environment

-  ## each block of code creates scope and lexical environment
+  ## Each block of code creates a scope and lexical environment

-  ## whenever the global execution is careted lexical environment is also created
+  ## Whenever the global execution is created, a lexical environment is also created

-  ## lexical environmnet
+  ## Lexical environmnet
-     - lexical means - local memory along with lexical envi along with its parent
+     - lexical means - local memory along with lexical environment along with its parent

      - lexical means sequence or order